ember-learn/guides-source/guides/release/components/helper-functions.md

 ```

 Things to note:
 - The destination element needs to exist in the DOM before we use the helper.
+If not, an error will be thrown in development mode, but not in production.
 - When the destination element changes, the content will re-render completely.
 - By default, the `in-element` helper will replace the entire contents of the destination element.
 If we want it to just append, we need to pass `insertBefore=null`.